 The use of NDT, which dates back to the early 1900’s, was long the only choice for hypothyroidism treatment before falling out of favour when pharmaceutical companies started mass-producing isolated T4-only medicine in the 1960’s, patenting them.
 NDT such as Armour, which is the brand Hilary Clinton uses, meets the stringent guidelines of the US Pharmacopeia and is available on prescription in most countries.

-However, T4-only medicine does not alleviate hypothyroid symptoms for all patients.
-It just doesn’t, no matter what the doctors say, as they prescribe more and more drugs to mask the remaining symptoms.
-Due to many mainstream doctors refusing to acknowledge NDT’s effectiveness, a growing number of hypothyroid patients are taking to going private to access NDT medication, or self-sourcing, which is obviously far from ideal.
+However, T4-only medicine does not alleviate hypothyroid symptoms for all thyroid patients and due to many mainstream doctors refusing to acknowledge NDT’s effectiveness, a growing number of thyroid patients are taking to going private to access NDT medication, or self-sourcing, which is obviously far from ideal.

-I’m a key example of how a hypothyroid patient can do so disgustingly badly on T4-only medicine like Levothyroxine, yet make drastic improvements on NDT.
+I’m a key example of how a thyroid patient can feel incredibly unwell on T4-only medicine like Levothyroxine, yet make huge improvements on NDT.

-Let’s start with some basic science; NDT contains real thyroid gland from pigs, and unlike synthetic T4-only medicine such as Levothyroxine and Synthroid, NDT is natural and gives you exactly what your own thyroid would be giving you; T1, T2, T3, T4 and Calcitonin.
-When you have hypothyroidism, you’re typically low in any of these hormones, namely T3 and/or T4.
+NDT contains real thyroid gland from pigs, and unlike synthetic T4-only medicine such as Levothyroxine and Synthroid, NDT is natural and gives you all the hormones your own thyroid would be giving you; T1, T2, T3, T4 and Calcitonin.
+When you have hypothyroidism, you’re typically low in T3 and T4.

-Unfortunately, many doctors inadequately treat a lot of patients’ thyroid conditions with T4-only medication, when they need a medicine which contains all the hormones shown above in NDT, which then leaves them hypothyroid.
-Symptoms of this include but are by no means limited to:
+Unfortunately, many doctors fail to realise that T4-only medications inadequately treat a lot of patients’ thyroid conditions, when they need a medicine which contains all the hormones available in NDT, which then continues to leave them unwell.

 - Slow movements, speech and thoughts